 - RENEWAL is a feature-length documentary that captures the vitality and diversity of America's religious-environmental movement.
 Made up of eight individual stories, this 90-minute film documents the efforts of men, women, and children who, from within their Christian, Jewish, Buddhist and Muslim traditions, are finding ways to become caretakers of the Earth.

 - Krista Tippett and 350.org founder Bill McKibben explore the question of human responsibility in a change world in an interview titled The Moral Math of Climate Change.
 (Speaking of Faith, American Public Media, August 5, 2010)

-- Climate Change and Human Health, by Dr. Paul Epstein of Harvard Medical School, summarizes the many impacts of climate change on human health.
+- Climate Change and Human Health, by Dr. Paul Epstein, summarizes the many impacts of climate change on human health.
 (The New England Journal of Medicine, October 6, 2005) In Changing Planet, Changing Health: How the Climate Crisis Threatens Our Health and What We Can Do About It, Dr. Esptein and Dan Ferber explore the issue in great detail.
 (2011)